cyberbiont/vscode-sidenotes/README.md

 #### Annotate (Input Extension)

-Same as annotate, but when creating new note, this command presents you with an input field where you can type in custom extension for your content file.
+Same as annotate, but when creating a new note, this command presents you with an input field where you can type in custom extension for your content file.

 #### Annotate (Input Extension)

-Same as annotate, but when creating new note, this command presents you with a dropdown list of extensions so you can select the one you need.
+Same as annotate, but when creating a new note, this command presents you with a dropdown list of extensions so you can select the one you need.
 List options can be edited in [configuration](#extensionsQuickPick)

 #### Delete